csd113/VeggieCoin_Wiki/getting_started/Getting_Started.md

 ### Viewing Wallet Address

-Select the *Receive* tab in the Veggie Coin wallet program, click the *Request payment*, then at the bottom of the new tab which poped up click the *Copy Address* button.
+Select the *Receive* tab in the Veggie Coin wallet program, click the *Request payment*, then at the bottom of the new tab which popped up click the *Copy Address* button.
 You have now copied your public key, use this when people want to send you Veggie coins.

 ![](/Images/receive-tab.png)